- Female students and employees are under-represented in STEM-related fields.

 The average rates for North America, Western Europe and sub-Saharan Africa hover around 30%.
-But women account for just 5% of researchers in the African nation of Chad, the lowest rate of those surveyed.
+But with only 5 percent of women in STEM in the African nation of Chad, it has a high STEM gender gap.

 2. Only a fraction of female students select STEM-related fields in higher education

 Global female enrollment is particularly low in certain fields.
 Just 3% of students joining information and communication technology (ICT) courses across the globe are women.
 That improves slightly to 5% for mathematics and statistics courses.
 And it increases to 8% for engineering, manufacturing and construction courses.